tweedegolf/axum-github-oauth/README.md

 # Axum github oauth

-Basic github oauth service for axum with an optional check whether a users belongs to a specified organisation.
+Basic github oauth service for axum with an optional check endpoint.

 ## Configuration